Why Exercise Is So Powerful at Reducing Stress, According to Science

 The Takeaway

 Many of us are no strangers to stress.
 Year-end work review coming up?
 Hey girl, hey!
 Baby won’t sleep?
 Fancy seeing you here!
 Broken boiler?
 Hello, old friend!
-According to the American Institute of Stress, 55 percent of Americans experience stress during the day.
-(That’s approximately 20 percent higher than the global average.)
+According to a 2023 survey conducted by the American Psychological Association, nearly one in four adults rated their stress between an eight and 10 (on a scale of one to 10), with 10 symbolizing a great deal of stress.

 At that rate, you might be feeling stressed this very minute.
 And for the most part, stress is (unsurprisingly) not good for us.
 Researchers have linked chronic stress to a range of physical health problems, including cardiovascular issues, digestive concerns, and a weakened immune system.